#1 Home Improvement Retailer

 Transplant Young Plants Into Their New Homes

 Carefully take your seedling out of the container.
-Turn it upside-down or sideways and gently squeeze the plastic to break the seal.
+A good way to do this is to turn it upside-down or sideways and gently squeeze the plastic to break the seal.
 If your transplant grew in the garden, leave plenty of room around the stem and dig deeper than you think with your garden trowel.
-You don't want to damage the root system.
-Put the plant in the hole and make sure it's even with the surrounding soil.
+You don't want to damage the roots.
+Place it into the hole you dug for it, even with the surrounding soil.

 Protect Your Garden With Mulch